alexanderwiebe/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The (Pi) Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+# RPI
+The original Kubernetes the Hard Way makes use of the Google Cloud Platform.
+I'm going to try and convert this to use my spare Raspberry Pi's and Nvidia Jetson Nano.
+If you're looking for the original with  [Google Cloud Platform](https://cloud.google.com) take a look at [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)

 ## Copyright